 |Well, not THAT small, it still cost $100.|

 We picked up a small electric chipper/shredder from Harbor Freight (I think it's this one?
-We had 25% off coupon so didn't pay full price) to experiment with.
+We had a 25% off coupon so didn't pay full price) to experiment with.
 I didn't want to throw money at something bigger until I was sure Trigger would eat the hay, as historically he is very suspicious of anything new or different.
 This was no exception.

 |The first night we gave him chopped hay he very intentionally shit in the bucket 🙃 |